Teaching Your Kids About Money

 Teach Delayed Gratification

-If you want to teach this to your children, you should avoid impulse buys when you are with them.
-If you make an impulse purchase, then make sure you correlate with something that can’t be enjoyed.
+If you want to teach this to your children, you should avoid impulse buys when they are with you.
+Alternatively, if you make an impulse purchase, then make sure you correlate with something that can’t be enjoyed.
 “If we get this dress today…you’ll have to wait on the shoes until next month.”

 If you think your children are mature enough, this would be the time you teach them about saving so you can take advantage of a ‘sale opportunity.’
 “This TV was $500, but mom and dad have been saving for a few months, and now it went down to $450.
 Because we saved, we can take advantage of this offer.